SEND/Learning Support

 It is important to note that a child whose difficulty in learning is due to the fact that their home language is different from the language in which they are being taught is not regarded as having a learning difficulty.
 However, it is likely that the pupil will need help and support from the SEN department and relevant external agencies to help them progress in school.

-The Children Act 2004 requires that the admission of pupils with EHCPs be administered separately.
+The Children Act 2004 requires that the admission of students with EHCPs be administered separately.
 For all other students, ordinary admissions procedures apply, including the right of appeal.
 Application for admission to the Resource Centre is via the Education Authority, a prerequisite being an EHCP for significant physical disabilities as the prime special need.
 No student will be refused admission on the basis of special educational needs, as long as all other procedural criteria are met and the request is not incompatible with the ‘provision of efficient education for other children’ (SENs and Disability Act 2001)

 The school actively promotes equality for disabled students, staff and parents.
 The Learning Support Centre, which supports disabled students so that they are fully integrated into school life, has ensured that this issue has been high on our list of priorities.
 All teaching areas and subjects are accessible to all students including those in wheelchairs.

-The success of the SEN staff is dependent on close liaison between the teaching staff and the whole school’s determination that the pupil be a fully included member from the outset.
+The success of the SEN staff is dependent on close liaison between the teaching staff and the whole school’s determination that the student be a fully included member from the outset.
 Effective support will enable the student to develop the skills necessary to become an independent learner, competent, confident and valued within the school and the wider community.

 All policies and procedures relating to SEN are regularly evaluated and updated.

-If you have a complaint about the SEND support provided for your child by the school, please refer to the Complaints Policy on our Policies page.
+If you have a complaint about the SEND support provided for your child by the school, please refer to the Complaints Policy on our Policies page